coderedart/jokolay/README.md

 1. Requires Vulkan. most GPUs after gtx 750 should be okay.
 2. X11.
 Wayland is NOT supported. (does not apply to windows obviously).
 3. no HDR support.
 I have no idea how it works.
+4. A few braincells. because this is beta software and you need to provide me info/logs to debug stuff.

 ### Compiling
 for now, just look at the github workflow file.
 - dependencies: `cmake`,
 - linux deps: gtk, xorg,

+### Installing
+#### Linux

+1. You can download the `jokolink.dll` and `jokolay` from the latest releases https://github.com/coderedart/jokolay/releases/latest
+2. You need to get `jokolink` working.
+Go to [Jokolink's README](crates/jokolink/README.md) and follow those instructions
+3. Just start `jokolay` binary.

 ### Window Managers
 - compositing must be turned on or transparency won't work. you will just see a black window other wise.